 - Gut-selective PK with low systemic exposure.
-In preclinical and clinical studies, we observed low systemic exposure with gut-selective exposure in humans. - Tolerability.
-In initial clinical trials, NX-13 was well tolerated, with no differences in presentation of adverse events, or AEs, clinical chemistry, changes in white blood cell counts, electrocardiogram, or ECG, and other clinical measures at doses significantly higher the predicted efficacious dose compared to placebo patients.
-There have been no serious adverse events in any subjects receiving NX-13 to date. - · Convenient, once-daily oral dosing. - Innovative immunometabolic target not tied to toxicities.
+In preclinical and clinical studies, we observed low systemic exposure. - Tolerability.
+In initial clinical trials, NX-13 was well tolerated, with no differences in presentation of adverse events, or AEs, clinical chemistry, changes in white blood cell counts, electrocardiogram, or ECG, and other clinical measures at doses significantly higher than the predicted efficacious dose compared to placebo patients.
+There have been no serious adverse events in any subjects receiving NX-13 to date.

+- · Convenient, once-daily, oral dosing. - Innovative immunometabolic target not tied to toxicities.
 We have designed NX-13 to activate a novel target, NLRX1, to induce immunometabolic effects that disfavor effector responses.